Beijing reports highest Covid cases since June 2020 as Olympics loom | Malay Mail

 China will hold the Games in a strict “closed-loop” bubble as part of its zero-Covid strategy of targeted lockdowns, border restrictions and lengthy quarantines.

-The approach has helped the world’s second-largest economy keep the number of new infections far lower than many other countries, but it is battling local outbreaks in several cities as well as in the Olympic bubble.
+The approach has helped the world’s second-largest economy keep new infections far lower than many other countries, but it is battling local outbreaks in several cities as well as in the Olympic bubble.

-The upcoming Lunar New Year — China’s biggest national holiday — presents further challenges as millions of people return to their hometowns and mingle with family and friends.
+The upcoming Lunar New Year—China’s biggest national holiday—presents a further challenge as millions of people return to their hometowns and mingle with family and friends.

-Beijing’s tally of 20 new cases on Sunday was the city’s highest since June 2020, according to the National Health Commission (NHC).
+Beijing’s tally of 20 new cases today was the city’s highest since June 2020, according to the National Health Commission (NHC).

-City authorities have locked down some housing compounds, while officials in Fengtai district — where most of Sunday’s infections were detected — have begun testing around 2 million people for the virus.
+City authorities have locked down some housing compounds, while officials in Fengtai district—where most of today’s infections were detected—have begun testing around 2 million people for the virus.

 The Olympics bubble separates everyone involved in the Games from the wider Chinese population to curb the risk of infections leaking out.